Police Chief Blows Up ICE Barbie Goon’s Story About Child Detained by ICE

-A police chief has revealed that no gun was found on a 13-year-old boy who was detained last week by Immigration and Customs Enforcement—exposing a second serious falsehood pushed by a top Department of Homeland Security official this week.
+A police chief has revealed that no gun was found on a 13-year-old boy who was detained by Immigration and Customs Enforcement despite a top Department of Homeland Security official’s claims.

-Reports that a seventh-grader had been arrested by federal agents and taken to a juvenile detention center more than 500 miles away from his family sparked widespread outrage on Monday.
+Reports that a seventh-grader had been arrested by federal agents and taken to a juvenile detention center more than 500 miles away from his family sparked widespread outrage.

-Amid the social media furore, Tricia McLaughlin, who, as Assistant Secretary of the Department of Homeland Security (DHS), is Homeland Security Secretary Kristi Noem’s top communications official, went into bat for ICE on her official social media account.
+Amid the social media furor, Tricia McLaughlin, who as assistant secretary of the Department of Homeland Security is Homeland Security Secretary Kristi Noem’s top communications official, went into bat for ICE on her official social media account.

 She posted on X: “Here are the facts: he posed a public safety threat with an extensive rap sheet including violent assault with a dangerous weapon, battery, breaking and entering, destruction of property.
 He was in possession of a firearm and 5-7 inch knife when arrested.”